-- under national laws, apply for a registration in individual countries (or for a Benelux registration covering Belgium, Netherlands and Luxembourg; or for an OAPI registration covering 17 African countries). - under the European Union Trade Mark central registration system, apply in Alicante, Spain for a single registration covering all current member countries of the European Union (27 countries still including the UK). - under the Madrid Protocol central filing system, apply in the U.S. Patent and Trademark Office, based on a U.S. application or registration on the Principal Register, for an international registration issued by the World Intellectual Property Organization in Geneva, Switzerland.
-The international registration can be extended as a local application filed in each country you designate among about 106 Protocol jurisdictions.
+- under national laws, apply for a registration in individual countries (or for a Benelux registration covering Belgium, Netherlands and Luxembourg; or for an OAPI registration covering 17 African countries). - under the European Union Trade Mark (EUTM) central registration system, apply in Alicante, Spain for a single registration covering all current member countries of the European Union (27 countries).
+EUTM registrations were automatically deemed registered in the UK after it exited the EU. - under the Madrid Protocol central filing system, apply in the U.S. Patent and Trademark Office, based on a U.S. application or registration on the Principal Register, for an international registration issued by the World Intellectual Property Organization in Geneva, Switzerland.
+The international registration can be extended as a local application filed in each country you designate among about 109 Protocol jurisdictions.